Seoul steps up military response to North Korea's nuclear test

-Seoul, South Korea (CNN)South Korea strengthened the deployment of a controversial US-made missile defense system and launched a huge show of military might on Monday in response to North Korea's hydrogen bomb test.
+Seoul, South Korea (CNN)South Korea strengthened the deployment of a controversial US-made missile defense system and launched a huge show of military might on Monday in response to North Korea's test of what it claimed to be a hydrogen bomb.

 Seoul said the North appeared to be preparing to launch more missiles after Sunday's test rocked the region.
-South Korea conducted a series of live-fire drills and said the US was preparing to bolster its military presence in the region.
+South Korea conducted a series of live-fire drills and said the US was preparing to bolster its military presence.

 The deepening crisis has caused frayed relations on both sides.
 North Korea's continued belligerence was a blow to China, which has failed to keep its ally in check despite persistent warnings.
 China said Monday it had made a "stern representation" to North Korea over the test.